 For sure VEGA will build the prototype but will it ever hit the intended market, the Hypercars or rather EV exotics?

 One should not forget all Hypercar makers will be with their EV versions within the next couple of years.
 Additionally over 10 unconventional pure EV hypercars will be debuting soon, the ones like below.

 CodeGen, the parent of VEGA delivered results and they are an exemplary team with passion.
 But passion and talent alone won’t deliver results, we recall the failure of the Toyota F1 team, being the most funded ever.

 By now Team VEGA would have well achieved the target of Hyperlearning, but the car!

-Let’s revert to the founder/CEO of REMAC which has filled its order books for 150 units of C_Two’s priced at 2.3M$ a peice ( 400M LKR).
-But we need knowing that REMAC make more money by selling their technology and components.
+Let’s revert to the founder/CEO of REMAC which has filled its order books for 150 units of C_Two’s priced at 2.3M$ a piece ( 400M LKR).
+But we need to know that REMAC makes more money by selling its technology and components.

 “Of course I’m very passionate about helping other manufacturers build their cars.
-But if the shareholders decide it doesn’t make sense to produce our own cars, they we’ll have to find another CEO.”
+But if the shareholders decide it doesn’t make sense to produce our own cars, then we’ll have to find another CEO.”

-…..and another thing in common with both CEOs Mate Rimac and Harsha Subasinghe, they both are Vegetarians!
+…..and another thing in common with both CEOs Matte Remac and Harsha Subasinghe, they both are Vegetarians!